Find answers to more questions using the resources below.

 The prosperity of the cause depends very largely upon its various departments being conducted by men of ability, who

-—The Spirit of Prophecy Vol. 3, p.
+are qualified for their positions." —The Spirit of Prophecy Vol. 3, p.
 293.

 Methodist Church